steven-mcdonald/murakami_translators/README.md

 ### Confirmation with an Alternative Test Set

-As a final confirmation of the modelling approach I re-ran the Logistic Regression ( dropping the 'had' and 'he' count features) with a non-random train/test split.
+As a final confirmation of the modelling approach I re-ran the Logistic Regression modelling (dropping the 'had' and 'he' count features) with a non-random train/test split.

 The test set consisted of the text for which I had versions by two different translators, Jay Rubin and Alfred Birnbaum.
 The dataset contained several chapters of Norwegian Wood and one chapter of  'A Wind-Up Bird Chronicle' which had been translated twice, once by each translator.
 This provided a good control test set as the original Japanese text was the same and the only difference was the translator.